Let's Dive Into the Florida Retirement System

 What is the difference between the Pension Plan and the Investment Plan?

 The FRS Investment Plan is a “defined contribution” plan that operates much like a 401(k).
 The participant’s 3% contribution and a portion of the employer’s contribution are deposited into an investment account for the employee’s benefit.
-Participants choose how to invest their money from among nine investment options comprised of FRS proprietary mutual funds.
+Participants choose how to invest their money from among nine FRS proprietary mutual funds.
 More experienced investors can also participate in a Self-directed Brokerage Account, allowing them to choose from among thousands of investments.
-Unlike Pension Plan participants, those who choose the Investment Plan do not have a guaranteed monthly benefit upon retirement.
-They will receive the current value of their investments upon retirement, which may or may not be sufficient to fund their retirement income needs.

 Does FRS provide any opportunities to change your plan?

 What if a member changes their mind and wants to change from the Pension Plan to the Investment Plan, or vice-versa?
 Members are offered a single, irrevocable opportunity, known as the “second election,” to change from one plan to the other.
-But, there are risks associated with making such a choice, and members should consult a trusted financial advisor first.
+However, there are risks associated with making such a choice, and members should consult a trusted financial advisor first.

 About Richard